Also known as: Chromosome studies, karyotype (prenatal)

 Rapid neonatal FISH is also available for rapid detection of specific abnormalities.
 Rapid FISH does not replace the need for comprehensive karyotype.

 15 business days for karyotype and FISH study; 1-2 business days for FISH alone.

 This test has a Medicare rebate which, subject to the requirements of the Medicare descriptor being met, may cover all or part of the cost.

-This investigation is provided at no additional out of pocket cost for patients qualifying for a Medicare rebate following a "high risk" result for the Harmony test through Sonic Genetics.
+This investigation is provided at no additional out of pocket cost for patients qualifying for a Medicare rebate following a "high risk" result with the non-invasive prenatal test (NIPT) through Sonic Genetics.